 2. Conduct all your online search for your cheap flight deals in private or incognito windows.
 And the same for trains and hotels.
 Click here to learn how to search in private or incognito mode.
 Why do you need to do this?
 It’s those internet footprints again.
 If a site knows you have visited a few times to look at fare, it knows you are getting serious to buy..and the price may go up.

 3. Bonus tip!
 Use a VPN service.
-A lot of travels prices are set to match the economy is a country you are in now.
+A lot of travel prices are set to match the economy is a country you are in now.
 So let’s say you are searching for hotel prices in Barcelona from the US, you can find a better deal sometimes if you were searching from a computer that was actually in Spain.

 A VPN service will mask your IP address to the country of your choice, no matter where you are currently.
 Personally, I use ExpressVPN and I fully recommend them.
 Get ExpressVPN now.